-Additionally, a Request for Approval of Location and/or Design of Highways is submitted with a letter of transmittal from the district engineer to the Design Division.
-The transmittal letter and Request for Approval of Location and/or Design of Highways are not made a part of the transcript.
-The transmittal letter addresses any substantive comments from the public hearing and includes the number of people who attended, recommendations, and general project information.
-The letter of transmittal from the district engineer will also certify that the public hearing was held in accordance with all applicable rules and regulations, and that the department has considered possible social, economic, and environmental effects of the proposed improvement together with its conformity with local planning goals and objectives.
+- Additionally, a Commission Backup Form is submitted with the Letter of Transmittal by email from the District Engineer to the Design Division.
+The Letter of Transmittal and Commission Backup Form are not made a part of the transcript.
+The Letter of Transmittal addresses any substantive comments from the public hearing and includes the number of people who attended, recommendations, and general project information.
+The Letter of Transmittal from the District Engineer will also certify that the public hearing was held in accordance with all applicable rules and regulations, and that the department has considered possible social, economic, and environmental effects of the proposed improvement together with its conformity with local planning goals and objectives.

-Location public hearing and Design public hearing transcripts are submitted to the Design Division.
-In the event the district holds a combined location and design public hearing, the transcript will also be submitted to the Design Division.
-The district must receive commission approval at this stage before further development of the plans can be accomplished.
-For EA and EIS projects, the Design Division sends FHWA a copy of the location public hearing transcript so substantive issues to be addressed in the EA letter or Final EIS can be considered prior to submittal of the document for FHWA's approval.
-FHWA must approve the EA letter or Final EIS prior to Commission approval of the location.
-The Design Division will provide a copy of the design or the location and design hearing transcript, with executive summary, to FHWA for their review and comment.
+For EA and EIS projects, the Design Division sends FHWA a copy of the transcript so substantive issues to be addressed in the EA decision document or Final EIS can be considered prior to submittal of the document for FHWA's approval.
+FHWA must approve the FONSI or Record of Decision (ROD) prior to Commission approval of the location.
+The Design Division will provide a copy of the transcript, with executive summary, to FHWA for their review and comment.
 No department recommendation will be provided to FHWA at this time.
-They will provide a written comment to the department concerning the issues identified as a result of the public hearing.
-Their comments will be considered in the development of the department's recommendations to the commission.
+FHWA will provide comments to the department concerning the issues identified as a result of the public hearing.
+Their comments will be considered in the development of the department's recommendations to the Commission.
 It is desirable that the submission of the transcript and executive summary to the Design Division be made within a reasonable period (usually less than two months) after the public hearing.

-Prior to submitting the transcript to the Design Division, the district will make copies of the transcript and related material available for public inspection and copying at the district office.
+Prior to submitting the transcript to the Design Division, the district makes the transcript and related material available for public inspection and copying at the district office.

-In the event a scheduled public hearing is not held due to lack of attendance, a letter conveying information pertaining to the scheduled hearing will suffice in lieu of a transcript.
+In the event a scheduled public hearing is not held, a letter conveying information pertaining to the scheduled hearing will suffice in lieu of a transcript.

-129.12 Presentation for Location or Design Approval to the Commission
+129.6.4 Presentation for Location and Design Approval to the Commission and Commission Actions Needed

 Commission approval of the location or design of an improvement is required for the following: